What every best Lawn Mowers has:

 - Handles intuitively for easy pushing and steering.

 - Offers brand reliability and a good warranty.

 Gas-powered push lawn mowers are lighter and cheaper than self-propelled models because they do not have a transmission for the wheels.
-Since you become the driving force, handling is one of the most important features for a gas push mower.
-This also means they are best for smaller lawns with few slopes.
+But since you are the driving force, this also means they are best for smaller lawns with few slopes.

 For this update, we saw more positive feedback for the Cub Cadet SC100HW (Est. $250) push mower than for any other non-self-propelled gas model.
 It's very similar to the now discontinued Cub Cadet SC100, our former Best Reviewed pick and a former Best Buy at Consumer Reports.
 The two mowers are identical save for the rear wheels.
 The SC100HW has oversized rear wheels that are a particular plus for those with uneven terrain.

 The SC100HW receives a recommendation from Jose Castellanos at Mowers Direct.
 Calling it a "great machine" and "a customer favorite for many reasons," he adds that 'The 8 and 11-inch industrial tread, ball-bearing wheels make the mower very easy to push and control across uneven terrain with ease."
 Users there give it good marks as well -- just over 4.5 stars based on more than 80 reviews.
 Feedback at Home Depot is nearly on a par -- 4.4 stars -- but based on a lot more feedback, over 670 reviews.